 An unreliable score isn't a low score — it's no score.
 A stock leaves the rankings entirely until its data earns its way back in.
 That single rule is why the rest of the numbers can be trusted.

-The verdict is the headline, not the whole story.
+The three scores are the headline, not the whole story.
 Here's the honest workflow:

-Then read the three gates to see why.
-A GOOD built on 90-90-40 is a very different company than one built on 70-70-80 — the first is a strong business at a rich price, the second is solid across the board.
+Read the three scores together to see why.
+A 90-90-40 is a very different company than an 80-80-80 — the first is a strong business at a rich price, the second is solid across the board.
 The gates are where the actual information lives.

 Treat UNRATED as an answer, not a gap.
 It means the data couldn't be trusted — which is worth knowing before you put money anywhere near it.